LANS: A Layout-Aware Neural Solver for Plane Geometry Problem: Experiments

-Similar to PGPSNet \cite{Zhang2023}, we use three evaluation metrics to assess the numerical performance of our LANS, namely \textit{Completion}, \textit{Choice} and \textit{Top-3}.
+Similar to PGPSNet \cite{Zhang2023}, we use three evaluation metrics to assess the numerical performance of our LANS, namely \textit{Completion}, \textit{Choice}, and \textit{Top-3}.
 In the Completion, the neural solver selects the first executable solution program as the Completion result.
-The Choice is defined as choosing the correct option from four candidates but selecting one randomly if answer is not in.
+The Choice is defined as choosing the correct option from four candidates but selecting one randomly if the outputted answer is not in.
 In the Top-3, the solution is considered correct if it is among the top three confidence solutions.
-We set the Completion as evaluation metric for ablation study in section \ref{ablation} by default.
+We set the \textit{Completion} as evaluation metric for ablation study in section \ref{ablation} by default.
+Given the outstanding capabilities of multimodal large models in addressing multimodal reasoning problems, we compared popular existing open-source multimodal large models in Table \ref{tab:performance_compare} with the currently most powerful multimodal model, GPT-4V.
+Evaluation was conducted in both Completion and Choice modes, where in Completion mode, the large model was required to directly provide answers, and in Choice mode, reference options were added to the prompt for the large model.